jupyterlab/jupyter-chat/README.md

 It is composed of a Python package named `jupyter_chat_extension` for the server side and a NPM package named `jupyter-chat-extension`.

-This extension is an implementation of the `@jupyter/chat` package, relying on websocket for the communication between server and front end.
+This extension is an implementation of the `chat-jupyter` package, relying on websocket for the communication between server and front end.

 ## Contributing